yzyii/luashitacast/README.md

 # Troubleshooting Crashes

-- Make sure you are using the latest version of LuAshitacast: https://github.com/ThornyFFXI/LuAshitacast

 - If your game is crashing (especially while switching jobs or zoning), turn off alias messages.
 You can change aliases.silent to 1 within the boot config to suppress them.
-The file is located at: ..\\Game\\config\\boot\\ashita.ini
+The file is located at: ..\\Game\\config\\boot\\ashita.ini.
+It can also be turned off from the in game /ashita menu.

-# Note on Resting gear
+# Resting gear

 The Resting set is equipped after 16 seconds of starting resting.
 This is to allow maximum regen or refresh ticks to take place before hMP or hHP gear is equipped.

- # Note on Level Sync
+ # Level Sync

 LuAshitacast provides functionality to automatically equip Level Sync gear.
 This LuAshitacast intentionally does NOT make use of this functionality to make it easier for first time users to be able to copy paste their own gear sets in place of mine.
 Adding this functionality will make it quite difficult for users on older versions of this LuAshitacast to update and so is not planned to ever be added.